Improving your IELTS score

-I have been teaching English to International Students for past 12 years and have developed, taught, and co-ordinated a range of programmes in the Centre for International English at USW.
+I have been teaching English to International Students for over 19 years and have developed, taught, and co-ordinated a range of modules and courses in the Centre for International English at USW.

 I joined the Centre for International English in late 2015 and have previously taught in Bristol, Bath, London and overseas in Japan.
-At USW I coordinate the pre-sessional English programmes and put together bespoke programs for overseas teachers.
+At USW I design and coordinate the pre-sessional English programmes for both on campus and online delivery.

 My interests include materials development and integrating skills whilst outside of university I am a keen runner, cyclist and extremely bad drummer!

 I have been teaching English since 1997, and my work has taken me to some exciting places – South Korea, Jordan and Japan – as well as the UK.
 In Tokyo I worked as an IELTS examiner, taught ballerinas at the New National Theatre, and even a princess at the Imperial Palace!
 Whatever the location or environment, for me the best aspect of this work is supporting people in reaching their goals and following their dreams.

-I am a graduate of the University of South Wales (formerly Glamorgan) and have been teaching at the CIE since 2011, where I am currently a tutor in English for Academic Purposes.
-I am module leader for Advanced Academic Writing and Introduction to Social Issues.
+I am a graduate of the University of South Wales (formerly Glamorgan) and have been teaching at the Centre for International English since 2011, where I am also the coordinator for USW entrance testing.

-I am also coordinator for USW entrance testing.
-In recent years I have also acted as coordinator for the International Foundation Programme, and bespoke pre-sessional programmes.
-I have been teaching English since 2003 and have taught in the UK, Italy and Libya.
-My interests include History, genealogy and the history of English.
+I have been teaching English since 2003 and have taught in the UK, Italy, Libya and China.
+My interests include History, Archaeology and the Arts.